Provincial Nominee Program for Entrepreneurs

 For non-Express Entry PNP

-Advantages of Provincial Nominee Program
+Advantages of Provincial Entrepreneur Stream

 Successful applicants may include their spouse or partner and dependent children in the permanent residence application, enabling the entire family to relocate together.